ballerina-attic/ballerina-demo/README.md

   clientConfig:{}
 };

-// Now instead of inline {port:9090} bind we create a separate endpoint
+// Now instead of inline {port:9090} bind we create a separate endpoint.
 // We need this so we can add Kubernetes notation to it and tell the compiler
-// to generate a Kubernetes services (expose it to the outside world)
+// to generate a Kubernetes services (expose it to the outside world).
 @kubernetes:Service {
   serviceType: "NodePort",
   name: "ballerina-demo"